Stanislav Hočevar

-Stanislav Hočevar (Станислав Хочевар; born 12 November 1945) is the retired Slovenian Roman Catholic prelate.
+Stanislav Hočevar (Станислав Хочевар; born 12 November 1945) is a Slovenian Roman Catholic prelate.
 He was the archbishop of the Archdiocese of Belgrade in Serbia between 2001 and 2022.
 He was also the president of the International Bishops' Conference of Saints Cyril and Methodius between 2001 and 2011.

 Biography

 Hočevar was born on 12 November 1945 in the village of Jelendol in PR Slovenia, then part of the Federal People's Republic of Yugoslavia.
 After the primary school graduation in 1960 in Škocjan, he joined the Salesians of Don Bosco.
 He studied gymnasium in Križevci and Rijeka.
 Hočevar served in the Yugoslav People's Army in 1966/67 in Skopje.
 After that, he was instructor at the catholic novitiate in Želimlje near Ljubljana.
 He studied theology at the Theological Faculty in Ljubljana.
 Hočevar was ordained a priest on 29 June 1973.
 He achieved a magister degree at the Theological Faculty in Ljubljana in 1979 with thesis on Personal sin in today's hamartiology.

 Between 1982 and 1984, Hočevar was the deputy of the Salesian Provincial of Slovenia.
 Later, he served four years as the principal of the catholic boarding school in Klagenfurt, Austria.
-In 1988 he was appointed Salesian Provincial of Slovenia, the position he held until 2000.
+In 1988, he was appointed Salesian Provincial of Slovenia, the position he held until 2000.
 He has taken part in four Salesian General Chapters in Rome.
 He served two terms as the president of the Conference of senior religious leaders of Slovenia, and then for two years as the Secretary General of the same conference.